 For this blog post I have decided to feature an amazing portrait artist that has worked with LAAFA for many years now, Christina Ramos.
-Christina specializes in figurative realism and her work has been shown in places like Santa Paula Museum of Art, San Diego Museum of the Living Artist many more galleries and museums throughout the United States.
+Christina specializes in figurative realism and her work has been shown in places like the Santa Paula Museum of Art, San Diego Museum of the Living Artist, and many more galleries and museums throughout the United States.
 This fall quarter, Christina will be teaching a Still Life and Portraiture Painting class in acrylics.
-Normally these types of classes are done with oil paints, but it wasn’t until I was having a conversation with one of Christina’s former students who was looking to sign up for her class when I realized how much of a big deal it was that Christina was using acrylics for the class.
+Normally these types of classes are done with oil paints, but it wasn’t until I was having a conversation with one of Christina’s former students who was looking to sign up for her class that I realized how much of a big deal it was that Christina was using acrylics for the class.
 Even though the main reason may be because of its affordability, the manipulation of textures that are created in her artworks with a fast-drying type of paint is what fascinates us the most.

 “The Critic,” 2017,.

 Below is a set of interview questions that I have asked Christina so that we can dive deeper into her creative mind and techniques:

 Tell us a bit about yourself, when did you first know you wanted to become an artist?